techascent/tech.ml.dataset/README.md

 ;;Columnwise arithmetic manipulations are provided via the ;;tech.v2.datatype.functional namespace.

 ;;There is much more.
-Please checking the walkthough and try it out!
+Please checkout the walkthough and try it out!
 ```

 ## More Documentation